 - Sea salt and ground pepper

 For the lemon and olive oil, this part depends on how you like your salad and how big your salad is.
 Drizzle a little olive oil and alternate with drizzling a little fresh lemon juice.
 Keep drizzling these two ingredients in the salad and keep tasting the salad until you feel there’s enough oil or lemon.
 You want to blend both lemon and olive oil flavours in the salad, but these liquids shouldn’t weigh the salad down.
 The salad should be moist but not wet.
 If you want the salad to taste more lemony, then add more lemon juice.
-If you want it to taste more oily, then add more oil.
+If you want more moisture, then add more oil.
 Note that the olive oil and lemon will help soften the bulgar wheat, which may still be a little hard.

 Add salt and pepper to taste.

-Let the salad marinate for a few hours.
 Adjust salt, pepper, lemon and oil before serving.